sebboh Online Upload & Sell: Off

 Usage was several years ago if you exclude a brief encounter with the NEX5N kit.
 But pre-5D2 usage was extensive - and if you like - partly about exploring the limits of various tech incl IS.

 The one lens that was glued to my 7D was the fairly recent 15-85 (IS).
 It's actually a quite good lens, sharp and all.
 F is limited to 3.5.
 There is one thing I did a lot where IS was handy, for a while I was into handheld HDR and IS definetly helped the rich exposure on many occasions.
 F/3.5 was not the limiting factor, I was into long DOF stopped down as much as possible.
 So the longest time was important.
 Another thing was new years fireworks.
 The longer time you can handle the better the shot will be.
 But if I was to do this today, I would do both things better and I would use tripod.
-Most likely LiveView too, another no-no for the A900 regardless how good it is in other respects.
+Most likely LiveView too, another no-no for the A900 regardless how good it is in other aspects.

 |